 - They manage to hold on to their sanity for most of Sonic's section of the game...
 And then they get to the 3 trials.
 About 19 minutes into the video, Sonic is killed by bending lasers that come out of nowhere.
 The goons react to this by chanting insane lyrics in synchronicity.
 "It's a LASER!"
 After this, insanity kicks in.

 - Although another example occurs earlier on in Sonic's story, during the infamous Radical Train level.
 Having endured a particularly frustrating mission involving destroying bombs on railroad tracks, pokecapn is relieved to progress onto the next section.
-Lo and behold, the remainder of the level is a Mach Speed section.
-The goons' screaming is frequently mixed in with hysterical laughter.Kung-Fu Jesus: The train... is late!
+Lo and behold, the remainder of the level is the infamous Mach Speed section.
+The goons' screaming is frequently mixed in with hysterical laughter.Pokecapn: (Sonic runs into a bridge and falls sideways to his death) Cha-FUCK?!
+FUCK!
+FUUUUUUUUUUUUUCK!(all the goons laugh hysterically)Medibot: Zip Zop Zoom!

 - Hair-Trigger Temper: Pokecapn did not enjoy playing this game.